 What Does Urine pH Tell Us?

 Urine, like other body fluids, can be acidic or alkaline.
 Acidic substances have a pH of less than 7, and alkaline substances have a higher pH.
 Normally, urine is slightly acidic and its pH typically ranges from 4.5 to 8.
 Urine pH changes depending on your diet, certain diseases, and the medications you take.
 Excreting acid or alkaline urine helps maintain the body’s acid-base balance between acidity and alkalinity.
-Factors that affect urine pH include vomiting, diarrhea, lung disease, hormones, kidney function, and urinary tract infection.
+Factors that affect urine pH include vomiting, diarrhea, lung disease, hormones, kidney function, and urinary tract infection (you can easily check your pH at home with a urine test that takes about 90 seconds.
+You can learn more or order some tests here).

 A urine pH value above 7 indicates that the urine is primary.
 Primary urine is basically a process of filtration, reabsorption, and secretion that takes place in the blood.
 These processes make sure that all the beneficial things stay in the body and only excess water and waste are flushed out.